quotidians: a comic-style drawing of french poet arthur rimbaud. (Default)

 ( Feb.
 13th, 2026 02:09 pm)

-I have no idea where I never posted this photo anywhere.
+I have no idea why I never posted this photo anywhere.
 It's from the school trip to France & Belgium in November of 2024, which you can see more of if you click the "images" tag and scroll a few times.

 This is Notre Dame de Lorette, the largest military cemetery in France.
 Over 43,000 individual soldiers are interred here.
 On that day the sky was overcast, the fog so heavy that you couldn't see more than 10 metres in front of you.
 When we walked among the graves the gradual reveal of each row of pale crosses made the necropolis feel endless.
 Those behind us melted back into the fog.